-- for the segment of trawlers VL2440 in the Baltic proper (SD 25-32) which mainly exploits the sprat stock (82%) with bycatch of herring SHI average value (1.21) indicates insignificant excess of "balance" level due to the high (2.19) SHI value for herring.
-However, herring in this region is a permanent and unavoidable bycatch, the share of which is about 3% to total Baltic catch of this stock.
-It can be stated that despite the formal evaluation, segment of trawlers VL2440 in the Baltic proper "is in balance"; - for two segments (trawlers VL1218 and VL2440) in the Gulf of Riga that rely on stocks of herring and sprat (bycatch) average value of SHI is 0.77, i.e., on the level of Sustainable Harvest Yield.
-It can be concluded that the cluster of the trawler segments in the Gulf of Riga is "in balance" with a possibility to increase landings; - biological indicators for the stock of Baltic cod have not been assessed due to complete cod targeted fishery ban in the Eastern part of the Baltic Sea.
+- for the segment of trawlers VL2440 in the Baltic proper (SD 25-32) which mainly exploits the sprat stock with bycatch of herring SHI value indicates excess of "balance" level due to the high SHI value both for herring and sprat.
+In general, it can be concluded, that Latvian segment of trawlers VL2440 in SD 25-32 is out of balance between fleet capacity and fishing opportunities.
+The measures to balance the fleet segment VL2440 are included into Annex VII of The Annual Report on the Latvian Fishing Fleet 2022; - for two segments (trawlers VL1218 and VL2440) in the Gulf of Riga that rely on stocks of herring and sprat (bycatch) average value of SHI is 0.95, i.e., on the level of Sustainable Harvest Yield.
+It can be concluded that the cluster of the trawler segments in the Gulf of Riga is "in balance" between fleet capacity and fishing opportunities; - biological indicators for the stock of Baltic cod have not been assessed due to complete cod targeted fishery ban in the Eastern part of the Baltic Sea.